Incredible Experiences Around the World You Can Only Have During Winter Months

 Run a marathon in Antarctica

 For all you runners out there, try this race of a lifetime on for size.
-During the annual Antarctic Ice Marathon, held every November and December in the heart of the continent’s arctic tundra, you’ll contend with ice, snow, and an average wind chill of -4F as you follow markers cross the continent.
-You'll have to fork out a cool 15,000 Euros (roughly $17,822) to participate in the four-day event, but the all-inclusive cost covers your roundtrip flight from Chile, accommodations, food, and the entry fee along with professional photos, t-shirts, and medals for all participants.
+During the annual Antarctic Ice Marathon, held every December in the heart of the continent’s arctic tundra, you’ll contend with ice, snow, and an average wind chill of -4F as you follow markers cross the continent.
+You'll have to fork out a cool $17,900 to participate in the four-day event, but the all-inclusive cost covers your roundtrip flight from Chile, accommodations, food, and the entry fee along with professional photos, t-shirts, and medals for all participants.
 Not quite ready to clock in a full 26.2 miles?
 The Frozen Continent Half Marathon (13.1 miles) is held at the same time.